Is the Nightmare Before Christmas a Halloween Movie?

 To crown it off, Santa Claus makes a little appearance in the film and showers Halloween Town with the first winter snowfall.

-It’s a Halloween movie
+It’s a Halloween Movie

 However, it is a Halloween film.
 It takes place mostly within Halloween Town rather than Christmas Town.